nfcharles/clj-orc/README.md

 # clj-orc

-clj-orc is a library for translating ORC files into json.
+clj-orc is a library for translating ORC files into json represenation.

 ## Installation